 West Palm Beach Interactive Area Map

-PGA National Summer Escape Unlimited Daily Golf Getaway from $132 per day!
+PGA National Summer Escape Unlimited Daily Golf Getaway from $139 per person, per day!
 Golf Packages

 Escape to West Palm Beach with an upscale, trendy getaway to PGA National Resort & Spa.
-You can't get any better than this SUMMER ESCAPE UNLIMITED GOLF* package!
+You can't get any better this summer than the ESCAPE UNLIMITED GOLF* Package!
 Award-winning golf, luxury accommodations, and 4-Diamond rated cuisine and amenities offer the perfect backdrop for your getaway.
-From May 27 - September 30, 2017 come and stay in West Palm Beach where PGA Tour quality golf and great value meet!
-This PGA National SUMMER ESCAPE UNLIMITED Golf Stay & Play includes: 3 Nights of accommodations at PGA National Resort & Spa Daily breakfast in the Palm Terrace Restaurant 1 Round on The Champion Course - Home to the PGA Tour Honda Classic and the "Bear Trap" Unlimited Daily Golf* per night stay on the following Resort Courses: PGA National Squire Course - A Tom Fazio design favorite PGA National Fazio Course - 2nd longest course at PGA National PGA National Estates Course - Traditional design and Country Club environment Range balls prior to round and full access to the tournament quality PGA National Practice Facility Free access to PGA National Health & Racquet Club 50% Discount certificate at check-in for a David Leadbetter Golf Academy Clinic Daily resort fee and applicable package fees $132 per golfer /per day based with two Golfers sharing a Deluxe Resort Room (king or two double beds). $146 per golfer/per day based with four Golfers sharing a Deluxe Club Cottage (four double beds). * Daily Cart Fee of $35 per player payable at Pro Shop on day of play; afternoon replay rounds booked day of play with Pro Shop based on availability.
+From May 25th through September 30th, 2018 stay in West Palm Beach, where PGA Tour quality golf and great value meet!
+This PGA National SUMMER ESCAPE UNLIMITED GOLF Stay & Play includes: 3 Nights of accommodations at PGA National Resort & Spa Daily breakfast in the Palm Terrace Restaurant 1 Round on The Champion Course - Home to the PGA Tour Honda Classic and the "Bear Trap" Unlimited Daily Golf* per night stay on the following Resort Courses: PGA National Squire Course - A Tom Fazio design favorite PGA National Fazio Course - 2nd longest course at PGA National PGA National Estates Course - Traditional design and Country Club environment Range balls prior to round and full access to the tournament quality PGA National Practice Facility Free access to PGA National Health & Racquet Club 50% Discount certificate at check-in for a David Leadbetter Golf Academy Clinic Daily resort fee and applicable package fees $139 per golfer /per day based with two Golfers sharing a Deluxe Resort Room (king or two double beds) $149 per golfer/per day based with four Golfers sharing a Deluxe Club Cottage (four double beds) * Daily Cart Fee of $40 per player payable at Pro Shop on day of play; afternoon replay rounds booked day of play with Pro Shop based on availability.
 Extra package nights and golf can be added for longer stays.
-Package Reference #656171 Contact a West Palm Beach Vacation Specialist for first-hand knowledge of the area & package details or to get a customized trip itinerary! **Glen Parizo (phone: 888.333.6103 - email: email@example.com) or Mark Sutherland (phone: 888.867.6957 - email: firstname.lastname@example.org)**
+Package reference #656171 Contact a West Palm Beach Vacation Specialist for first-hand knowledge of the area & package details or to get a customized trip itinerary! **Glen Parizo (phone: 888.333.6103 - email: firstname.lastname@example.org) or Mark Sutherland (phone: 888.867.6957 - email: email@example.com)**

 PGA National - Estate Course Golf Packages